September 6, 2015

 Our lives matter.
 The lives of those around us matter.
 We all know this intuitively.
 But do we know why lives matter beyond that intuitive feeling?
 And do we understand just how valuable our lives really are?
 I think that most people don’t know.
 And I get the feeling that they don’t care, either.
 But knowing why your life is valuable will do you good.
-Here are six reasons that life is valuable.
+Here are five reasons that life is valuable.

 Second, we were created with a purpose.
 I’ll quote a few verses and you can see a recurring thought in Scripture.

 God said, “…bring my sons from afar and my daughters from the end of the earth, everyone who is called by my name, whom I created for my glory, whom I formed and made.”
 (Isa 43:6-7)